NguyenIsHere/NguyenIsHere/README.md

 ---

 ## 🎨 About Me
 When I’m not writing code or architecting systems, I’m diving into the world of **design**.
-From creating sleek interfaces to designing eye-catching F&B posters, I love blending creativity with functionality. 🎨
+From creating sleek interfaces to designing eye-catching F&B posters, I love blending creativity with functionality.

-Fun fact: My hobbies include turning caffeine into code ☕ and procrastinating just the right amount to spark creativity!

 ---